bennettandrewm/kings_county_real_estate_analysis/README.md

 Kings County - A beautiful place to live!

 ## 1. Project Overview
 A Seattle real estate brokerage wants to expand their services to developers.
 They're offering "state of the art" linear regression data analysis to new developers in the area on where and what to build, as it relates to price.
-They want to partner with you to serve as their in-house data engineer to build, operate, and interface with the model.

-This analysis would include, at a minimum, a linear regression model to examine the relationship between square footage and zip code on price - the target variable.
-They'd also like to see how other factors affect the price, if at all.
+This repository includes, at a minimum, a multi-variable linear regression model to examine the relationship between square footage and zip code on sales price - the target variable.
+They're are also additional property factors included in the analysis.

 ### The Data